DataDog/integrations-core/ibm_mq/README.md

-`ibm_mq.can_connect`: checks if we can connect to IBM MQ `ibm_mq.queue_manager`: checks if the Queue Manager is working `ibm_mq.queue`: checks if the queue exists
+`ibm_mq.can_connect`: checks if we can connect to IBM MQ `ibm_mq.queue_manager`: checks if the Queue Manager is working `ibm_mq.queue`: checks if the queue exists `ibm_mq.channel`: checks if can connect to channel `ibm_mq.channel.status`: checks if channel is running based on it's status

 ### Events